-18. Mine Services Agreement
+16. Mine Services Agreement

-On November 28, 2017, and amended January 1, 2018, the Company entered into an agreement (the "Mine Services Agreement") with Carrizal, a related party through common management, whereby the Company will provide Carrizal with certain mine development, metallurgical and geological consulting services as well as administrative services in connection with Carrizal's mining activities.
-This gives rise to the Mining Services Revenue for the Company.
-The Mine Services Agreement has no fixed termination date but may be terminated by either party giving 30 days written notice to the counter party.
+On November 28, 2017, and amended January 1, 2018, the Company entered into an agreement (the "Mine Services Agreement") with Carrizal Mining, a related party through common management, whereby the Company will provide Carrizal Mining with certain mine development, metallurgical and geological consulting services as well as administrative services in connection with Carrizal Mining's mining activities.
+This gave rise to the Mining Services Revenue for the Company prior to the completion of the Carrizal Mining acquisition.

 The costs included in the Mine Services Agreement are only labour and other costs incurred by Santacruz in performing services.
-Costs for equipment and supplies incurred by Carrizal are not included as these are not billed to Santacruz.
+Costs for equipment and supplies incurred by Carrizal Mining are not included as these are not billed to Santacruz.

-During the year ended December 31, 2018, the Company reached an agreement with Carrizal whereby Carrizal agreed to forgive \$2,724 of debt owing under the terms of the Mine Services Agreement related to the cost of sales pertaining to the Mine Services Agreement during 2017.
+During the year ended December 31, 2018, the Company reached an agreement with Carrizal Mining whereby Carrizal Mining agreed to forgive \$2,724 of debt owing under the terms of the Mine Services Agreement related to the cost of sales pertaining to the Mine Services Agreement during 2017.